It's all about the booty!

 3. Pre-Lift And Get Your Hips Up

-Don't fling your hips into the bar... pre-lift.
+Don't fling your hips into the bar... pre-pull.

-A pre-lift is when you engage your body by:
+A pre-pull is when you engage your body by:

 It's about prepping your body for the lift before you use all of your strength to actually life the bar.

-Plus a pre-lift with the barbell hip thrust will help you determine if your shoulders are on the box correctly... and your feet are at the correct distance.
+Plus a pre-pull with the barbell hip thrust will help you determine if your shoulders are on the box correctly... and your feet are at the correct distance.

 A lot of women and men will go from a relaxed body straight into a weighted lift or exercise.